 This programme helps students to:

 - Ask challenging questions

 - Think critically

-- develop research skills proven to help them in
+- develop research skills proven to help them in higher education

 IB DP also encourages students to be active in their communities and to take their learning beyond academic studies.